pdl/Articulate/Design.md

 ### Versioning

-Can this be done with a augmentation?
+Can this be done with an augmentation?

-There's currently no incoming equivalent to an augmentation - hook or coercion.

 ### Content locking

   lock_item ($user, $endtime)

+Do this by a plugin?
+Autolock on get?

 ### Integrated services

+See Articulate::Service

 It should be possible to define route handlers, possibly within zones, which are available to only certain users and that perform operations, e.g. authors can access a service which turns markdown into html for previews.
-Login might be one of these services?

-Does this need to be a formal component or can it be just plugged directly into the Authorisation/Authentication?

 ### Items

-Replace the separate meta, content with an item, or even request/response?
-Can/should we put a barrier to AAD?
-Not sure I want the validator to care about the user or the action, for instance.

-- Item has meta, content, item_type (article, user), location.
-Flag to say whether content is a string or a filehandle?
-Or handle the latter in meta?
-Temp locations for files?
+See Articulate::Item

 ### Location Object

+See Articulate::Location, Articulate::LocationSpecification

 A glorified array.
 Let Redis do zone.public and local do zone/public.
 Avoid having to deal with initial slashes.

 ### Setup

-Like `dancer -a`
+Should we have a script like `dancer -a`

 articulate -a --preset=empty